Dalton Delan

 Delan was an executive producer of the Mark Twain Prize for American Humor, presented by the Kennedy Center to notable names in humor and comedy.
 Delan was also co-creator and was an executive producer of the Library of Congress Gershwin Prize for Popular Music, whose first recipient, Paul Simon, was presented the award in a ceremony at the Warner Theater.
-Delan's most recent work has him as the managing director and chief content officer of One Mind All Media, the media division for the brain health non-profit One Mind.
+Delan's most recent work had him as the managing director and chief content officer of One Mind All Media, the media division for the brain health non-profit One Mind.

 Early life

 Delan was born in Manhattan, New York, to attorney and stock broker Daniel Delan, and advertising executive and artist, Stephanie Lord Delan.
 He has one older brother, Douglas Scott Delan, who works in the educational field.